wecarsoniv/augmented-pca/docs/source/contents/models.rst

 Models
 ========================================================================================================================

-In this section, a more detailed description of the offered APCA models and inference strategies is provided.
+In this section, a more detailed description of the offered AugmentedPCA models and inference strategies is provided.

 Supervised AugmentedPCA